Super-Protocol/docs/docs/fundamentals/orders.md

 There are two ways to create orders:

-- The [Marketplace GUI](/developers/marketplace) provides a more user-friendly experience, but you will be limited to the data and solution offers available on the Marketplace.
+- The [Marketplace GUI](/marketplace) provides a more user-friendly experience, but you will be limited to the data and solution offers available on the Marketplace.
-- [CLI](/developers/cli_guides) offers the full functionality.
-Check the [Quick guide](/developers/cli_guides/quick_guide) to deploy your own solutions and data.
+- CLI offers additional functionality (has not yet been fully implemented).

 Orders are accessible on the blockchain just like everything else.
 So, while the content inside a Trusted Execution Environment is confidential, and the order results are encrypted, the general information about any order is available to anyone.